Clifford Wiens: Childhood

-Clifford Wiens was born on 27 April 1916, to a Mennonite family that lived on a farm outside of Glen Ker, Saskatchewan.
+Clifford Wiens was born on 27 April 1916, to a Mennonite family that lived on a farm outside of Glen Kerr, Saskatchewan.
 From an early age, Wiens had an intense interest in design and construction.
 As a child in the 1930s, he was renowned by all those that knew him for building small detailed cities in the mud after a rainy day.
 He would help his father construct chicken coops, barbed wire fences, waterwheels and houses for the various farm cats.
 He would even build working contraptions of his own design from various abandoned pieces of farming equipment.
 Upon being asked later in life, Wiens stated that building the cat houses was not play; "that was their place, not mine.
 I was an architect and I did not know it".

 His innovative tendencies came from both these construction projects, and his father.
 His father strongly encouraged self-reliance and often gave Wiens projects that required innovative ways to complete.
 For instance, Wiens and one of his two brothers would need to drive holes into the ground for fence posts around their property.
 Instead of simply digging a starter hole and forcing the post down, Wiens would utilize a crowbar to start the hole and then drive the post down.
 This allowed for the pole to be driven into the ground more effectively be removing that rigid outermost layer of the dirt.

 Living on the prairies also offered Wiens an opportunity to develop a strong connection to nature and art during his childhood.
 Wiens would make his own paint brushes from horse and ox hair to paint whenever he had the opportunity to.
 He pursued this interest largely in solitude and later in his life during his retirement.
 His artwork would commonly depict the surrounding landscape of whatever region he was living within and the farm on which he was raised on.